Robert Durst denied bail in New Orleans, linked to Vermont cold case

 The 71-year-old Durst's voice was subsequently captured on a microphone saying that he had "killed them all."

-Long a suspect in the disappearance of his wife, Kathleen Durst, in 1982 in New York, Durst was acquitted in the dismemberment killing of his neighbor in Texas in 2003.
+Long a suspect in the disappearance of his wife, Kathleen Durst, in 1982 in New York, Durst was acquitted in the dismemberment killing of his neighbour in Texas in 2003.

 Also on Monday, police in Middlebury, Vermont, said they were probing a link between Lynne Schulze, a college student who vanished 44 years ago, and Durst, who owned a health food store in town.